rickkbarbosa/apt_lazy_install/README.md

 Add APT repositories and some apps on Ubuntu / Linux Mint installation.

-Supports Ubuntu 12.04 and above
+Supports Ubuntu and Linux Mint, Starting 12.04 LTS "Raring" or "Maya"
-Linux Mint "Maya" and above

 PACKAGES INCLUDED